Notes on Gravitational Physics: Minkowski space

 The Cartesian coordinates of the diagram in Fig.~\ref{time} above are those of an inertial observer who moves along a vertical line; the horizontal $t=$ constant lines are her surfaces of simultaneous events.
 We can define surfaces of simultaneity in a democratic way, for any inertial observer as follows.
 To construct a three dimensional space of events she calls simultaneous, she bounces light rays off events and calls the time $t$ of each event the average of the proper times measured on her clock when she sent and got back the signal.
 Two events will be simultaneous if the times $t$ she computes in this way are the same.

 The set of all simultaneous events is called the surface of simultaneity of the observer, and two examples are shown in (a) and (b) above.
 Call observer (a) Alice and observer (b) Bob.
-In a natural coordinate system of an inertial observer, the surfaces of simultaneity are the $t$ = constant hyperplanes.\\

-In Fig.~\ref{simultaneity1} (a), Alice moves along the vertical blue line through the origin.
-It is clear from the figure that her trajectory is orthogonal to her surfaces of simultaneity with respect to the Lorentz metric.
-That is, a unit vector $\widehat u$ tangent to Alice's trajectory has components $(1,0)$, while a vector $\widehat x$ tangent to her surface of simultaneity has components $(0,1)$, and their dot product is $\eta_{\mu\nu}\widehat u^\mu \widehat x^\nu = -(1)(0) + (0)(1) = 0$.
+In a natural coordinate system of an inertial observer, the surfaces of simultaneity are the $t$ = constant hyperplanes.
+It is clear from the figure that Alice's trajectory is orthogonal to her surfaces of simultaneity with respect to the Minkowski metric.
+That is, a unit vector $\widehat{\bm u}$ tangent to Alice's trajectory has components $(1,0)$, while a vector $\widehat{\bm x}$ tangent to her surface of simultaneity has components $(0,1)$, and their dot product is $\eta_{\mu\nu}\widehat u^\mu \widehat x^\nu = -(1)(0) + (0)(1) = 0$.
 Because we don't know who is moving and who is at rest, it must be that Bob's trajectory is orthogonal to his surface of simultaneity.

 His trajectory is $(t,vt)$ in Alice's coordinates.
 Its tangent $(1,v)$ is orthogonal to the line with coordinates $(t,t/v)$ and tangent $(1,1/v)$:

 In more familiar language, Bob's 4-velocity is the unit tangent vector $\wt u$ with components $(\wt u^\mu) =\gamma(1,v)$ in Alice's frame, and the orthogonal unit vector proportional to $(1,1/v)$ has components $(\wt x^\mu) = \gamma(v,1)$. \\